 Thinly slice the potatoes and place them on a paper towel to dry.

-Heat the oil on a high heat in a medium saucepan.
+Heat the oil on high heat in a medium saucepan.

 Place the potato slices into the oil and fry for about a minute or until golden brown and crispy.
 Remove with a slotted spoon and drain on paper towels.
 Make sure that you remove all of the chips from the oil before cooking the fish.

 In a mixing bowl, combine the flours, baking powder and water with a fork.
-Add the fish filets and coat well.
+Add the fish fillets and coat well.
 Gently lower the fish into the oil and fry about 3-4 minutes or until the batter is golden.
 Remove and drain on paper towels.

 Meanwhile, pop your buns in the oven and lightly toast them for a minute or so.

 Assemble the hamburgers, by spreading on a layer of tartar sauce, followed by mixed lettuce, a fish filet, a bit more sauce and then the bun top.
 Enjoy!